LUKEWORGAN.COM

 Manipulating Scent Droplets with Ultrasonic Transducer Arrays

-Technologies developed with the aim of providing users with increasingly immersive multisensory experiences continue to focus primarily on audio and visual stimuli.
 Within the field of HCI, research into the remaining senses; smell, taste and touch is wide ranging, and through the development of increasingly complex and sophisticated systems, may in future be as widely available as a source of sensory stimuli within virtual and augmented multi-sensory environments.
-Whilst solutions designed to introduce scent stimuli to VR gaming exist in the form of fan-based systems, these may not be an ideal solution for users seeking a more sophisticated and discreet design.
+Whilst solutions designed to introduce scent stimuli to VR gaming exist in the form of fan-based systems, these may not be an ideal solution for users seeking more discreet, personal solutions to olfactory interaction.

 This image has an empty alt attribute; its file name is image-1-e1619810839575.png